exbin/bined-lib-java/README.md

 --------

 - Hexadecimal representation of data and ascii preview
-- Insertion and overwrite edit modes
+- Insert and overwrite edit modes
 - Support for selection and clipboard
 - Optional scrollbars
 - Support for text encodings